 1. Get more insights from your ranking data

 To use this feature, all you need to do is enter your domain name into the query and click enter.
-The Rank Intelligence module will not only help you find all the keywords from your top 100 pages, but it also helps you to pick and sort your top keywords.
+The Rank Intelligence will not only help you find all the keywords from your top 100 pages, but it also helps you to pick and sort your top keywords.

 This feature is very critical to find out what are the search terms that users are searching for to reach your site.
-Within a few seconds, you will be able to get an overview of your keyword performance as shown in the screenshot below.
+Within seconds, you will be able to get an overview of your keyword performance as shown in the screenshot below.

 From the dashboard, you can see the following metrics for each of your keyword rankings: